To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 If your property is jointly owned, your surviving spouse will

-receive the property without the necessity of probate proceedings.
+the property without the necessity of probate proceedings.
 No wills

 are needed.